 Banking in the US is extremely competitive.
 An array of services and rates can make choosing where to open an account confusing.
 It is often easier to maintain an overseas account, open a US-based account at the same bank, and transfer money back and forth.
 It's possible to relocate successfully without opening an American account.
-Expats on short stays usually choose to use their overseas account.
+Expats on short stays usually choose to use their overseas accounts.

 To open a checking account, expats moving to the US should confirm with their bank what forms of identification are required.
-Generally speaking, passport, immigration information, social security number and proof of address are expected.
+Generally speaking, a passport, immigration information, social security number and proof of address are expected.
 Expats without a social security number will likely be able to substitute this with another number, such as a passport number, a tax number, or an alien identification card number.

 How to apply for a social security number and card

 Expats moving to the United States will need a Social Security Number (SSN) before formally starting a job.
-This is used to report one's earnings to the government, and in this way it is similar to the National Insurance (NI) number in the UK.
+This is used to report one's earnings to the government, and in this way, it is similar to the National Insurance (NI) number in the UK.

 Those residing but not working in the US are generally not eligible to apply for a Social Security Number.

 Some businesses, such as credit companies and banks, will ask for a Social Security Number, but in most cases, alternative identification methods are accepted.
 It isn't necessary to have an SSN in order to get a driver's licence, register children for schools, or to get private health insurance.

 All social security cards should be kept in a safe place, but it is possible to get a replacement if it is lost.